-Migrants being moved off barge over bacteria fears
+Migrants moved off barge over Legionella bacteria fears

 The bacteria are normally found in rivers and lakes, but can also make their home - and grow in large numbers - inside water tanks and plumbing systems.

-This becomes a problem when people breath in infected water and the bacteria get into the lungs.
+This becomes a problem when people breathe in infected water and the bacteria get into the lungs.

 Something like a shower that creates a mist of water carrying the Legionella bacteria would pose a risk.